-5.1 Applicants studying at the Armidale campus must submit the completed application form and any relevant supporting documentation in person to the Student Financial Assistance Officer (SFAO) located in the Financial Services Directorate on the ground floor of the TC Lamble Building.
+5.1 Applicants studying at the Armidale campus must submit the completed application form and any relevant supporting documentation in person to the Student Financial Assistance Officer (SFAO) located in the Financial Performance and Analytical Services (FPAS) Directorate on the ground floor of the TC Lamble Building.
 Each applicant will be interviewed by the SFAO as part of the approval process.

 5.2 Applicants studying at a UNE campus outside Armidale can submit the completed application form by email to email@example.com The SFAO will interview applicants by phone as part of the approval process.

-5.3 All student loans will be approved by the Director, Financial Services Directorate.
+5.3 All student loans will be approved by the Head, Financial Services in the Financial Performance and Analytics (FPAS) Directorate.